-The Honor Council will consist of 13 full-time members (4 full-time faculty members and 9 University full-time students).
-Five members are the required minimum for quorum to be achieved.
-At least two members must be present from each constituency (faculty and students) for quorum to be achieved.
+The Honor Council will consist of at least 19 full-time members (seven full-time faculty members and 12 University students).
+Five members are the required minimum for quorum to be achieved, of which must include two members from each constituency (faculty and students).

 At the first meeting of each year, the Honor Council will elect a Chair and a Vice-Chair.
-A faculty member will chair the honor council with the Associate Director of Student Conduct & Community Engagement serving as co-chair absent voting privileges, and the vice-chair shall be a student.
+A faculty member will chair the Honor Council with the Director of Student Conduct and Community Engagement serving as co-chair absent voting privileges, and the vice-chair shall be a student.